Presence-Event Berlin

 Growing together: Participatory education on the move

-The roadshow ‘Growing Together: Participatory Education on the Move’ promotes the ‘Students as Partners’ (SaP) approach and advocates a collaborative teaching and learning culture at (art and design) universities.
-With the mobile pop-up format ‘Learning Garden’, it promotes interactive exchange, practical experience and innovative teaching methods.
+The roadshow “Growing Together: Participatory Education on the Move” from the “Art and Design” community of the ‘D2C2’ project brings the “Students as Partners” approach to (art and design) universities.
+With the mobile pop-up format “Learning Garden” and specialized carts, it promotes interactive exchange, practical experience and innovative teaching methods.
 The aim is to break up traditional structures and redesign education together – in a sustainable and inspiring way.

 Factory facades Change of perspective and interdependence